landerson02/BuckyWorld/README.md

 * Users must be sorted by their point value
 * The User Page should display the top 10 usernames along with their respective point value

+13. **Adding Landmarks**
+* The user must have an account associated with buckyworld in order to add landmarks to the game

 #### Account Management Requirements